ibrathesheriff/sheriffs-jailhouse/README.md

 ## TODO 📋
 - [ ] Select a main font for the site
+- [ ] Document general categories, tags and keyword rules.
 - [ ] Add a related section to link to related blog posts or notes
 - [ ] Option to add a "resources" section in blog posts
 - [ ] Add command autocomplete for the bash commands
 - [ ] Add support for "history" command
+- [ ] Add support for "show" or "pwd" command to show post, note and project URLs.
+You can maybe use a HTML element that is hidden say this page can use the command
 - [ ] Hover effect on the list view to allow a reader to view the full heading
 - [ ] Switch to Dart Sass
 - [ ] Remove the last '|' from the tags display on posts